-As part of the Little Bennett Regional Master Plan, Montgomery Parks is renovating all the hiking-only trails (Antler Ridge, Beaver Valley, Bennett Ridge, Big Oak, Little Oak, Owl Ridge, Stoneybrook, Whitetail, Wilson Mill, and Woodcock Hollow) starting in January 2020.
+As part of the Little Bennett Regional Master Plan, Montgomery Parks has begun renovating all the hiking-only trails (Antler Ridge, Beaver Valley, Bennett Ridge, Big Oak, Little Oak, Owl Ridge, Stoneybrook, Whitetail, Wilson Mill, and Woodcock Hollow) as of January 2020.
 The project will improve trail surface and drainage conditions.
-The project anticipates completion in Winter 2021.
-All trails will remain open during renovation work.
+The project is anticipated to be complete in Winter 2021.
+All trails are open during renovation work.

-As part of the Upper Paint Branch Limited Trail Plan, Montgomery Parks will begin implementing Phase II of the plan by constructing new multi-use natural surface trails in late August 2020.
+As part of the Upper Paint Branch Limited Trail Plan, Montgomery Parks has begun implementing Phase II of the plan by constructing new multi-use natural surface trails as of August 2020.
 These new trails will provide access for residents to enjoy Upper Paint Branch Stream Valley Parks.
-The project anticipates completion in early November 2020.
+The project is anticipated to be complete in Spring 2021.
 LEARN MORE

 Capital Crescent Trail Crossing at Little Falls Parkway